Vaibhav231205/Gas-Leakage-Detection-System/README.md

 # Gas-Leakage-Detection-System
 IoT-based Gas Leakage Detection System using ESP32 and MQ-2 sensor to detect harmful gases in real time.
 The system triggers a buzzer and LED alert while sending instant mobile notifications via Blynk, providing a low-cost, efficient, and reliable safety solution for homes and industries.
-# 🚨 Gas-Leakage-Detection-System

-This project is an IoT-based Gas Leakage Detection System using ESP32 and MQ-2 sensor to detect harmful gases in real time.
-When gas is detected beyond a safe limit, the system activates a buzzer and LED while sending instant alerts to a mobile app using Blynk.

----

 # 🚨 Gas Leakage Detection System using ESP32